HiMambo/frontend/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 Make sure you are part of the Vercel team.
 Only one person can deploy for now.
-Changes to reploy a test env on Vercel.
+Changes to reploy a test env on Vercel